hrgdavor/jsx6/README.md

 - if there is a popular standalone signals lib will consider integrating

-## If you are doing SSR(Server side rendering) GTFO(Get the fuck out) of here
+## If you are doing SSR(Server side rendering) GTFO

-WILL NOT even consider supporting SSR(Server Side Rendering) and make any compromises for using this lib combined with SSR.
+Supporting SSR(Server Side Rendering) is actively ignored.
+Any compromises for using this lib combined with SSR are not welcome.

 This lib is strictly for JS APPLICATIOS that are not crawled by search engines.